not-dharmik/SneakerAnalytics/README.md

 # SneakerAnalytics

+**Ever wondered how sneaker flipping works and why it's become a booming market from a business perspective?
+Understanding the dynamics behind sneaker sales—like price margins, regional trends, and brand performance—is key to capitalizing on this multi-billion dollar industry.**

-OVERVIEW: An interactive Tableau dashboard analyzing sneaker sales trends, pricing, and market insights.
-Features include - brand performance comparison - regional sales distribution - price margins.
+Introducing an interactive Tableau dashboard analyzing sneaker sales trends, pricing, and market insights.
 This project provides a comprehensive visualization to explore the dynamics of the sneaker market and showcase advanced data analytics.

 KEY FEATURE:
 - Analyze sales trends over time for popular sneaker models.